Manjaro, Tanzania

 Manjaro is a populated settlement in the Issuna (Isuna) ward of Ikungi District of the Singida Region of Tanzania.
 It lies approximately 40 mi south of the town of Singida and about 80 mi north east of the national capital Dodoma.

-Manjaro is not the road network but lies approximately 10 mi west of the Issuna which lies on the B141 road and has a station on the Singida branch line.
+Manjaro is not connected to the road network but lies approximately 10 mi west of the Issuna which lies on the B141 road and has a station on the Singida branch line.